tomoya-sasaki/Code_Tips/MacOS/SettingEnvironment.md

 * `brew upgrade r` will update your R
 * Old packages: `/usr/local/lib/R/`
 * **Use normall installer from the website from the next time**
+  * Now I use `homebrew` again.
+I am not sure which is better.

 ### Tensorflow
 It is always better to check the latest information on the official website. *Radeon Pro 450 2048 MB* is not for this instruction (or I could not find a way).